-This week's craft business challenge will help with tips for researching shows in your area, completing juried art show applications, and improving your product photography skills.
-Art studio tour applications will be due soon, too, so I've also included tips for applying to your local studio tour this week.
+This week you'll find tips for researching shows in your area and completing juried art show applications.
+Art studio tour applications will be due soon, too, so I've also included tips for applying to participate in your local studio tour this week.

 There may be plenty of craft shows in your area, but they won't necessarily all be the right fit for your business.
 Here's how to research craft shows to make an informed decision about which shows you'd like to participate in.

 How to complete your craft show applications to show your business in the best possible light.

 Are you thinking about participating in your local art studio tour this year?
 Those applications (for both spring and fall tours) are often due very early in the year, too.

 Here's how to start participating in a local studio tour.